Treatment with donor sperm

 Non-anonymous donor means the identity of the donor is kept in a national register.
 Medicus has no identity of the donor, only a code.
-If the couple chooses to tell their child that he/she is a donor child, only the child at the age of 18 has the opportunity to know the name of the donor.
+Only the child itself gets the rights to know who the donor is, when he or she turns 15 years old.
+This presupposes that the child knows that it has been conceived with the help of donor sperm, and according to the Biotechnology law (§ 2-7), the parents are obliged to inform the child about this as soon as it is advisable.
 The donor has no parental rights to the child, even if the child chooses to know the donor’s identity.
 A donor has no legal rights to find out how many pregnancies he possibly originated.
 The number of children in Norway who can have the same donor is also regulated.

 In the third episode of MedicusPodden, you get answers to more possible questions about donor sperm.